Plan one loan cancellation criteria.

 Continuous study

-If students are continuing their studies, they may be eligible for loan deferment.
+If students continue their studies, they may be eligible for loan deferment.
 This allows them to focus on their education without the immediate burden of loan repayments.

 Medical reasons

-In cases where students are unable to work due to medical reasons, they might be eligible for loan deferment.
+Students who are unable to work due to medical reasons might be eligible for loan deferment.
 Providing medical evidence is essential for this criterion.

 Maternity leave